Please select a component in the block.

 Document the customizable options, props (React), or parameters available for the component.

-Purpose: Serves as a technical reference for developers implementing the component, ensuring proper usage and customization.
+Purpose: As a technical reference for developers implementing the component, ensuring proper usage and customization.

 Modifiers